noahehall/theBookOfNoah/0current/aws/exams/services/app-integration/stepfunctions.md

 - conditional: Adds branching logic to your state machine
 - loops: retry logic; Iterates on your state machine task a specific number of times
 - try catch finally: for un/known errors; Deals with errors and exceptions automatically based on your defined business logic
+- sagas: manage failures where each step in a distributed workflow includes compensating transactions that undo changes made by its predessor
+  - its all about faking ACID across datastores: e.g. in a purchase workflow, if any step fails, there needs to be logic to rollback changes made by previous steps

+### failure management

+- its often preferred to
+  - handle retry and backoff logic via step functions (looping) vs in application logic
+  - use try/catch/finally for unknown errors
+  - ensure you're handling AWS resource, service invocation and SDK errors at a minimum
+    - depending on the downstream service (e.g. lambda) will determine the type of errors you need to handle
+- tasks and parallel states can use fields name Catch and Retry for handling
+  - when a step reports an error, it will look through the catchers for a matching error and transitions to the state named in Next field
+  - each catcher can specify multiple errors to handle

 ## considerations